What Do Tile and Marble Setter Do?

 Is There Going to be Demand for Tile and Marble Setters?

-In the United States, there were 58,300 jobs for Tile and Marble Setter in 2016.
+There were about 58,300 jobs for Tile and Marble Setter in 2016 (in the United States).
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 5,700 new jobs for Tile and Marble Setter by 2026.
 Due to new job openings and attrition, there will be an average of 5,700 job openings in this field each year.

 The states with the most job growth for Tile and Marble Setter are Utah, Idaho, and Florida.
 Watch out if you plan on working in Mississippi, Maine, or Alaska.
 These states have the worst job growth for this type of profession.